11 Best Places to Watch Sedona Sunsets, AZ 2023

 It has a steep slope with rugged cliff sides, and the summit is at a height of over 600 meters.
 Bask yourself in a golden sunset from the balcony-like flat viewpoint while the sun dips behind the mountains.
 Sunset at Cathedral Rock is a once-in-a-lifetime experience.

-Address: Yavapai County, Arizona, U.S.
+Address: Yavapai County, Arizona, US.

-Read 5 Best Drive-in Movies in Phoenix AZ
+Read Best Drive-in Movies in Phoenix, AZ

 2. Airport Mesa trail